czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 SPECULATORS: farmer doesn't want to guess what price to sell his wheat, so he sells it to a speculator who pays him in advance regardless of what market price is, frees up farmer for doing his work.

-----------------INVENTORY AND PRESENT VALUE--------------------
+## INVENTORY AND PRESENT VALUE

-LESSON: inventory is a substitute for knowledge
+# LESSON: inventory is a substitute for knowledge

 A soldier won't know the # of bullets he will fire in battle, so he carries more, but too much, will slow him down

-DEFINITION: The “present value” of an asset is in fact nothing more than its anticipated future benefits, added up and discounted for the fact that they are delayed.
+**DEFINITION**: The “present value” of an asset is in fact nothing more than its anticipated future benefits, added up and discounted for the fact that they are delayed.

 present value of asset reflects future benefits/detriments immediately.